Privacy Policy

 Who has access to your information?

 We never sell or swap your details with third parties for marketing purposes.
-We may share data you provide with trusted third parties or subcontractors for specific tasks but our contracts with them keep your data safe.
+We share the necessary aspects of your data as follows:

 Direct contact with you